O. Henry Pun-Off: History

-Participants in the annual event compete in one or both of the two areas of punning prowess: Punniest of Show, which features individuals performing a 90-second prepared piece filled with puns; and PunSlingers, which pits individual punsters in head-to-head bouts of spontaneous punning on a randomly selected variation of traditional topic themes.
+Participants in the annual event compete in one or both of the two contests of punning prowess: Punniest of Show, which features individuals performing a 90-second prepared monologue filled with puns; and PunSlingers, which pits individual punsters in head-to-head bouts of spontaneous punning on a randomly selected variation of traditional topic themes.

 From its inception, the O. Henry Pun-Off World Championships used a four-person panel of judges that offers scores of 1–10 based on performance, originality, and wit.
 The four scores were added together for a combined score of 4–40 for each participant.
 (Scores lower than 1 are raised to 1, and scores higher than 10 are lowered to 10.)
 The highest-scoring punster wins each event, with ties being decided by audience applause.
 Beginning in 2009, however, the judge panel was expanded to six people, with the highest and lowest scores discarded and the remaining four scores added together to form each participant's combined score of 4–40.
 This change was enacted to prevent any one judge from having the ability to disqualify a punster by giving a much lower score than the other judges.

 A separate award is also given yearly for the Most Viable Punster, a title awarded by votes from each year's participants and given in honor of late punster George McClughan.

-The 43rd Pun-Off took place online in 2020 due to the ongoing COVID-19 pandemic.
+The 43rd Annual Pun-Off took place virtually for two years, in 2020 and 2021, due to the COVID-19 pandemic.